pgillet/spark-article/output/00-spark-on-k8s.md

 # My Journey With Spark On Kubernetes...
 In Python

-_I am talking about a time that under 20s cannot know_.
+_Je vous parle d'un temps
+Que les moins de vingt ans
+Ne peuvent pas connaître_ :notes:

 Until not long ago, the way to go to run Spark on a cluster was either with Spark's own standalone cluster manager, Mesos or YARN.
 In the meantime, the Kingdom of Kubernetes has risen and spread widely.

 And when it comes to run Spark on Kubernetes, you now have two choices: